thundergolfer/thundergolfer.github.io/collections/_posts/2025-10-26-aws-us-east-1-outage.md

 Having read the DynamoDB section of the summary, [some are tempted](https://news.ycombinator.com/item?id=45677745) to declare discovery of the root cause: a race condition.

 The software industry today holds the root cause analysis (RCA) as a primary activity of postmortem write ups.
 Google “postmortem template” and almost every offered template includes a section for root cause(s) analysis.
 The top result, Atlassian’s, includes it.
-A couple year’s ago Atlassian’s is what I found and copied as Modal’s internal template.
+A couple years ago Atlassian’s is what I found and copied as Modal’s internal template.

 But leading reliability engineers have moved on from centering root cause analysis.
 It is useful, but an inadequate model of incident occurrence.